 That’s changing with DashMart, a DoorDash convenience store that gives customers the ability to have snacks, drinks, and everyday items delivered to their door.

-Here’s how it works: DoorDash employees stock the shelves and bag items, then Dashers pick up and deliver the orders.
+Here’s how it works: DoorDash employees stock the shelves and prepare orders, then Dashers pick up and deliver the items.

 What is DashMart?

 DashMart is a delivery-only convenience store owned and operated by DoorDash.
 DashMart is now in dozens of states across the US.

 At DashMart, customers can order convenience and grocery items like snacks, drinks, over-the-counter-medicine, dog food, and basic grocery items.
 DashMart may also have local curated items, like packaged desserts from a restaurant.

 Alcohol may be available at DashMart, depending on local regulations.

 DashMart is similar to goPuff, another convenience delivery company that stocks items at local warehouses and employs drivers to do deliveries.